Shahidur Rahman Shantoo: Bangladesh U17

-Bangladesh Youth
+Bangladesh U23

 Shantoo managed the defending champions Bangladesh U23 during the 2004 South Asian Games.
 After a 0–0 draw with India and a 2–1 win over Afghanistan, going into the last group game the Bangladesh team needed a draw against Pakistan to advance past the group-stage.
 However, Muhammad Essa late penalty knocked Bangladesh out of the tournament.